-When a search engine shows you results for a search, the pages shown are likely in order based upon a mix of relevance and importance.
+When a search engine shows you results for a search, the pages displayed are likely in order based upon a mix of relevance and importance.

-But a search engine doesn’t usually stop there.
-It may look at other things to filter and reorder search results.
+But a search engine doesn’t usually stop there, and T may look at other things to filter and reorder search results.

-In 2006, I wrote 20 Ways Search Engines May Rerank Search Results, which described a number of ways that search engines may rerank pages.
+In 2006, I wrote 20 Ways Search Engines May Rerank Search Results, which described several ways that search engines may rerank pages.
 I followed that up in 2007 with 20 More Ways that Search Engines May Rerank Search Results.

-I decided that it was time for a sequel or two in this series.
-I came up with another 25 reranking methods, but decided to stop at 10 in this post.
+I decided it was time for a sequel or two in this series.
+I came up with another 25 ways to rerank search results but decided to stop at 10 in this post.

-More important then knowing whether or not Google or Yahoo or Bing might be using something from within a patent is understanding reasons a search engines might have considered one approach or another.
+More important than knowing whether or not Google, Yahoo, or Bing might be using something from within a patent is understanding reasons search engines might have considered one approach or another to rerank search results.

-Understanding that can help give you an idea why a search engine rerank search results, provide you with a starting point for doing research on what the writers of the patents and whitepapers included, and give you insight into some of the assumptions behind how search engines perceive search, searchers, and the Web.
+Understanding that can help give you an idea of why a search engine might rerank search results, provide you with a starting point for researching what the writers of the patents and whitepapers included, and give you insight into some of the assumptions behind how search engines perceive search, searchers, and the Web.

-Here are 10 more ways that search engines may rerank search results:
+Here are ten more ways that search engines may rerank search results:

 1. Blended and Universal Search

-Before the Universal Search announcement, Google had been experimenting with providing some non-webpages at the tops of its web search results.
-This was sometimes called “vertical creep” into organic results or “blended” results.
-A Google patent on the Universal Search interface was filed back in 2003, and an Official Google blogpost by Marissa Mayer places the start of Universal Search back to a 2001 brainstorming session.
+Before the Universal Search announcement, Google experimented with providing some non-webpages at the tops of its web search results.
+This was sometimes called “vertical creep” into organic or “blended” results.
+A Go le patent on the Universal Search interface was filed back in 2003, and an Official Google blogpost by Marissa Mayer places the start of Universal Search back to a 2001 brainstorming session.

-There’s a lot more than ten blue links in Google’s search results these days, as the following results on a search for “elephant” shows:
+There’s a lot more than ten blue links in Google’s search results these days, as the following results on a search for “elephant” show:

 Another Google patent filing published in 2008 described how these vertical results were interleavened (Google’s word, not mine) into the main web results.
 Google was more likely to include non-web results if it could place those in places on a page other than just at the top of the page, as described in the Official Google Blog post Behind the scenes with universal search.

-While this process of interleavening non web page results into search results doesn’t reorder the web pages in those results, it can push web results down on a page, or onto a next page.
-Yahoo and Microsoft also blend non web results into what you see on their web search.
+While this process of interleaving non-web page results into search results doesn’t reorder the web pages in those results, it can push web results down on a page or onto the next page.
+Yahoo and Microsoft also blend non-web results into what you see on their web search.

 2. Phrase Based Indexing

 Imagine a search engine looking at the content on one of your pages and identifying which strings of words there fit together into meaningful “good” or meaningless “bad” phrases.
-It might create an index of good phrases appearing upon pages on the Web, and when someone performs a search, it might look to see which phrases appear upon a certain number of top results for your query.
-It might then rerank the results by considering how many common “good” phrases co-occur within that set of search results, and give more weight to pages with more of those phrases.
+It might create an index of good terms appearing upon pages on the Web, and when someone performs a search, it might look to see which phrases appear upon a certain number of top results for your query.
+It might hen rerank the results by considering how many common “good” words co-occur within that set of search results and give more weight to pages with more of those phrases.

-That’s one aspect of a phrase-based indexing system that could change the order of search results, as described in a number of Google patent filings.
+That’s one aspect of a phrase-based indexing system that could change the order of search results, as described in many Google patent filings.
 Some previous posts on other aspects of a phrase-based indexing system from Google: